 WHAT ARE THE FUNDING OPTIONS?

 Animation in Nigeria, and Africa in general is growing at a steady pace.
 What we are doing with the DAWN OF THUNDER is quite new and unconventional.
 We are open to possible funding for this project from brands whose identity aligns with the our vision, entertainment companies and producers who are seeking fresh and unique content.
-We are also running an Indiegogo campaign alongside and are aware that Nigerians don’t necessarily have a crowdfunding culture, but we believe DAWN OF THUNDER has the potential to kickstart a blossoming animation industry that can compete internationally and directly impact the economy.
+We are also open to co-producing partnerships with Production and Distribution companies if possible.
+We believe DAWN OF THUNDER has the potential to kickstart a blossoming animation industry that can compete internationally and directly impact the economy.

 CONCLUSION AND HOW EVERYONE CAN SUPPORT

-DAWN OF THUNDER was released on the 26th of August 2017.Since then and currently still, it has been creating serious conversations around the world.
+DAWN OF THUNDER short film was released on the 26th of August 2017.Since then and currently still, it has been creating serious conversations around the world.
 We are humbled and grateful for the outpouring of love from all of you.
 We thank you for appreciating the hard work that went into this to make it a reality.
 We realize that a project such as this hasn’t been done before in this part of the world, but we ask you to trust us.
-As we approach our INDIEGOGO campaign launch we implore you to support, which can be actually funding financially, or sharing with someone you know will be capable.
-This is bigger than Komotion Studios, this is bigger than race or ethnicity.
-Dawn of Thunder could open doors for the Nigerian entertainment industry that we never expected.
-Without you, Dawn of Thunder will remain just a proof of concept.

 Is the movie not out yet?
 What happened the movie can’t be found online and anywhere else just advertisement, if You Guys don’t have it, please let Me know